Advice and resources to support you with your exams, including the Exam Bootcamp self-enrol resource on Learn.

 Are you achieving your best results?

+Self-testing.
 Research suggests self-testing is one of the most powerful things ways anyone can reinforce their own learning.
-The format of practice tests does not have to be the same as the exam itself to be effective.
+The format of practice tests does not have to be the same as the exam to be effective.
 It is practising active retrieval that enhances learning.

 Exam Bootcamp is the IAD’s self-enrol resource on Learn to support students doing exams.
 It covers strategies that work and includes useful tools.